-Note: If a client (CloudScan 19.2.1 or ScanCentral 20.1.0 and later client) supports the client auth_token property and that property value is left unspecified, the client cannot connect to the Controller even if the allow_insecured_clients_with_empty_token is set to true, unless the client_auth_token value on the Controller is also left unspecified.
+Note: If a client (CloudScan 19.2.1 or ScanCentral 20.1.0 and later client) supports the client_auth_token property and that property value is left unspecified, the client cannot connect to the Controller even if the allow_insecured_clients_with_empty_token is set to true, unless the client auth token value on the Controller is also left unspecified.

-Securing ScanCentral Deployment
+Securing ScanCentral SAST Deployment

-The Micro Focus Fortify family of products collects and displays information about an enterprise's applications.
+The Micro Focus or one of its affiliates Fortify family of products collects and displays information about an enterprise's applications.
 That information includes summaries of the potential security vulnerabilities uncovered in the source code.

-Just as you apply security precautions to your applications, you must also secure access to the ScanCentral components.
+Just as you apply security precautions to your applications, you must also secure access to the ScanCentral SAST components.
 The security vulnerability summaries that Fortify products provide may mandate an even higher level of secure deployment.

-ScanCentral works with your code base.
-Because this information offers various opportunities for mishandling or abuse, Fortify recommends that you deploy ScanCentral in a secure operations facility and secure access to ScanCentral installation directories.
+ScanCentral SAST works with your code base.
+Because this information offers various opportunities for mishandling or abuse, Fortify recommends that you deploy ScanCentral SAST in a secure operations facility and secure access to ScanCentral SAST installation directories.

-Creating ScanCentral Clients
+Creating ScanCentral SAST Clients

-Unless you use a language that supports offloading the translation phase of analysis to your sensors, you must have a licensed copy of Fortify Static Code Analyzer on each of the machines you plan to use as ScanCentral clients.
+Unless you use a language that supports offloading the translation phase of analysis to your sensors, you must have a licensed copy of Fortify Static Code Analyzer on each of the machines you plan to use as ScanCentral SAST clients.
 If you use a language that supports offloading the translation phase of analysis to your sensors, you can create standalone clients, independent of Fortify Static Code Analyzer.